frenzywall/collab-editor/Readme.md

 ```

 ###  Build and Start Services with Docker Compose

+-  Setup use for .1 files, you need all .1 files.

+- This context will build and run docker images based on current Dockerfile contexts in both client and server.

 Run the following command to build and start both the client and server containers: